Shingles around the eye, some notes

 - Always start & continue if new vesicles are appearing; if immunosuppressed, continue even weeks later.

 Systemic steroids may be needed.
 They used to be used, then we were advised they were unnecessary, but now believe the are sometimes necessary.
 Use if severe skin bullae proptosis, ophthalmoplegia, optic neuritis, ARN.

 - There is commonly inflammation in the anterior chamber, often starting about 2 weeks after the skin infection.

 - It is prevented or reduced in severity (almost certainly) by prompt anti-viral treatment.
 This inflammation is called uveitis or iritis.
 It may cause the pupil to stick to the lens, and may block the drainage angle causing glaucoma.
 Steroid drops are needed, and drops to dilate the pupil, as well as continuing the antivirals.

-- At this stage no one knows how long the antivirals should be continued, but if the uveitis continues they my be best continued for sometime, perhaps at a slightly lower dose.
+- At this stage no one knows how long the antivirals should be continued, but if the uveitis continues they may be best continued for sometime, perhaps at a slightly lower dose.
 If the inflammation continues, some experts long-term use of the anti-viral treatment.
 Genrally 10-12 days Aciclovir 800mg 5 times a day